-D4.5 Ties in an Incomplete Round-Robin Series
+D4.5 Ties in an Incomplete Round-Robin Stage

-If a round-robin series is not completed, teams shall be ranked according to the results from all completed round-robins in the series.
-Ties shall be broken whenever possible using the results from races between the tied teams in the incomplete round-robin.
+Ties in an incomplete round-robin stage shall be broken whenever possible using the results from races between the tied teams in any incomplete round-robin.
 Other ties shall be broken in accordance with rule D4.4.

-D4.6 Scoring a Knock-Out Series
+D4.6 Scoring a Knock-Out Stage